-Online privacy is really big news lately with the passage of new laws, and the updating of existing laws.
-It’s scary to think about getting sued because your website isn’t up to the right privacy standards!
+Online privacy is really big news lately with the passage of new laws, the updating of existing laws, and the transition to Google Analytics 4.
+It’s scary to think about getting sued because your website isn’t up to the right privacy standards, like CCPA/CPRA compliance!

 If you have visitors from California viewing and interacting with your website, it’s important to understand the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA).
-Not only do you need to be concerned if you gather information via forms, but also if you have Google Analytics running on your website.
+Not only do you need to be concerned about gathering information via forms, but also if you have Google Analytics running on your website.

 In this article, we’ll go over what CCPA and CPRA are.
 We’ll also take a look at how to make your website and Google Analytics usage CCPA/CPRA compliant.